Tired All the Time: Is It Sleepiness, or Is It Fatigue?

 Because I identified these problems, I now treat them separately.
-But without a proper diagnosis, I would most certainly be more disabled by these symptoms: in fact, part of the pain, grip weakness, numbness in my wrists was also caused by carpal tunnel syndrome!
+But without a proper diagnosis, I would most certainly be more disabled by these symptoms.
+In fact, part of the pain, grip weakness, and numbness in my wrists was also caused by carpal tunnel syndrome!
 After having surgical procedures for both hands, I have greater functionality now than I’ve had in decades.

 …but sometimes, it is

-The National Sleep Foundation recommends that physicians screen for sleep problems among their MS patients and know the best options for treating them.
+That being said, it is important for doctors to screen their MS patients for sleep disorders and know the best options for treating them.
 Having clarity about the root cause of your symptoms makes it easier for you and your doctor to deal with them most effectively.